ibmresilient/resilient-community-apps/fn_bigfix/README.md

 ## fn_bigfix Example

 The fn_bigfix function fn_bigfix_artifact requires 7 input parameters.
-The parameters are setup from a Resilient systems workflow on the Resilient console.
+The parameters are setup from a SOAR systems workflow on the SOAR console.
 The following are examples of setup of each parameter using a simple workflow pre-processing script.

 ```